fyabc/fyabc.github.io/index.markdown

 - **Neural Machine Translation**: Train a deep neural network to translate from on language to another.
 Focusing more on real-world tasks.

-- **AI for Medicine**: Use AI and deep learning technologies to assist in drug discovery and disease treatment.

 ----

 ## Honors & Awards